nomad-cli/shenzhen/README.md

 ## Usage

-Shenzhen adds the `ipa` command to your PATH,
+Shenzhen adds the `ipa` command to your PATH:

 ```
 $ ipa